devsim/tdr-convert/README.rst

                             drop interfaces from nodes at contact
-      --tetgen TETGEN       the base name for tetgen files to output --exodus EXODUS       name of the exodus output file --old                 use old method for getting data
+      --tetgen TETGEN       the base name for tetgen files to output --exodus EXODUS       name of the exodus output file --vtk VTK             basename for vtk output file --old                 use old method for getting data using devsim

 Mesh Requirements